 Existing companies must 'adjust their positions' by January 2, 2022, according to the Amendment.
 This may necessitate amending LLCs' Memorandums of Association to align quorum, notice, and meeting requirements with the Amendment.

-How this affects existing business in UAE free zones?
+How 100% Ownership affects existing business in UAE free zones?

 UAE free zones already allow 100% foreign ownership, but in general do not allow entities established within free zones to trade on the UAE mainland.
 Even so, many investors prefer to set up their UAE business in free zones thanks to the several incentives offered, among which favourable regulatory and tax regimes play an important part.
 Once the new foreign ownership changes go into effect, though, many free zones are likely to see decreased demand and new challenges in attracting business.
 Despite this, the financial free zones such Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM) will remain popular, particularly in the financial services industry, as investors and financial institutions will continue to be drawn to the common law legal frameworks, independent court systems, and well-developed financial regulatory regimes of the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM).